Phemmy-Dev/GPA-Calculator-v2/README.md

 2. Click the "Add Grade" button to add the course to the calculation.
 3. Repeat the above steps for each course.
 4. Your GPA will be displayed in the "Total GPA" section.
+5. A personalized message based on your GPA will appear under the "Total GPA" section.
-5. Optionally, click the "Download Screenshot" button to save your GPA results as an image.
+6. Optionally, click the "Download Screenshot" button to save your GPA results as an image.

 ## Clear History